carlwoodward/workplace_training/everyone/process.md

 ## Estimation

 Software estimation is notoriously hard and almost never correct.
-Agile promotes the removal of time based estimation in favour broad estimates which compare one task to another.
+Agile promotes the removal of time based estimation in favour of broad estimates which compare one task to another.
 Asking a developer for a time estimation goes against agile practices and whatever they tell you will probably be very wrong.
 Working to the simplest possible feature that drives the highest business value tends to render estimates useless.

 ## Beta Group